r-malon/sexp/README.md

 [SEXP IETF draft](https://datatracker.ietf.org/doc/draft-rivest-sexp/)

 The following code reads and parses S-expressions.
 It also prints out the S-expressions in a variety of formats.
-(Note that most applications will not need anything but the simple canonical and transport formats; the code here is considerably more complex because it also supports the advanced format, both for input and for output.)
-The "sexp-main" program also contains some documentation on running the program.
-(Or just type "sexp -h" to get the help print-out.)
+(Note that most applications will not need anything but the simple canonical and transport formats; the code here is considerably more complex because it also supports the advanced format, both for input and for output).
 The code is available under the MIT License.

 - [sexp.h](sexp.h)
 - [sexp-basic.c](sexp-basic.c)